Alpine-DAV/ascent/src/docs/sphinx/Actions/Pipelines.rst

 This results in a surface if the iso-value is within the scalar field.
 ``iso_vals`` can contain a single double or an array of doubles.
 Additionally, instead of specifying exact iso-values, a number of 'levels' can be entered.
-In this case, iso-values will automatically created by evenly spacing iso-values through the scalar range.
+In this case, iso-values will be created evenly spaced through the scalar range.
+For example, if the scalar range is `[0.0, 1.0]` and 'levels' is set to `3`, then the iso-values `(0.25, 0.5, 0.75)` will be created.
 The code below provides examples creating a pipeline using all three methods:

 .. code-block:: c++